Panhellenic Games: Athletes

-While the majority of those that participated in the Games is overwhelmingly free Greek men, there is evidence that there were female athletes as well that participated in the Panhellenic Games, often as chariot race horse owners.
-Historian, Georgia Tsouvala, gives three examples of inscriptions from lesser polis festivals that provide evidence of female athletes that were members of the gymnasia.
-Tsouvala also points out, while it's not common for women to have been able to partake in any form of physical education in ancient Greece, there are some states where it's encouraged like Sparta.
-In many ancient Greek works from Vergil, to Plutarch, to Ovid, there are reverences made to Spartan women taking part in traditionally male activities like boar hunting, pancration, and discus throwing to name a few.
+While the overwhelming majority of those that participated in the Panhellenic Games were free Greek men, there is evidence that female athletes also participated in the Games, often as chariot horse owners.
+Historian Georgia Tsouvala gives three examples of inscriptions from lesser polis festivals that provide evidence of female athletes that were members of the gymnasia.
+Tsouvala also points out that, while it was not common for women to be able to partake in any form of physical education in ancient Greece, there are some states where it was encouraged, such as Sparta.
+In works by Vergil, Plutarch and Ovid there are references to Spartan women taking part in traditionally male activities like boar hunting, pancration and discus throwing.

-Tsouvala points out that other than as chariot horse owners, it was likely that girls and women would take part in footraces in the festivals in honor of Artemis and Iphigeneia.
-There was also evidence discovered in Naples that held inscriptions detailing young women who participated in the stadion and dolichos foot races.
+Tsouvala points out that other than as chariot horse owners, it was likely that girls and women would take part in footraces in the festivals in honor of Artemis and Iphigenia.
+Inscriptions were discovered in Naples detailing young women who participated in the stadion and dolichos foot races.

-The male athletes that participated in the Panhellenic Games did so nude.
-This was common and not viewed as something shameful or indecent because Ancient Greeks did not have the same attitude toward nudity as is common in Western Judeo-Christian society, according to David Young.
-Young also points out the etymology of the word gymnasium which breaks down to its core word gymnos which means naked, so literally "to train naked".
-Young says that while men believed there was nothing indecent about the nude form, women were not allowed to be nude because it led to promiscuity.
+The male athletes that participated in the Panhellenic Games did so in the nude.
+This was common and not viewed as something shameful or indecent because Ancient Greek attituded toward male nudity differed from those of Western Judeo-Christian society, according to David Young.
+The word gymnasium comes from gymnos, meaning naked.
+While there was nothing indecent about the nude form, women were not allowed to be nude because it led to promiscuity.
 However, Plutarch's Life of Lycurgus describes how Spartan women were encouraged to participate naked in all their activities except for some festivals where singing and dancing with men was permitted.